apdot/doodle/README.md

 ### 🔄 Synchronization: Robust & Reliable

-Never worry about losing your notes or having them out of sync.
-Doodle uses a **Git repository** as a robust, distributed backend.
+Doodle uses a Git repository to enable seamless syncing between systems.

 -   **How it Works**: Doodle maintains an operation log (`oplog.json`) and periodic `SNAPSHOT` files in your designated Git repo.
 When you run `:DoodleSync`, it pulls the latest changes, applies them to your local SQLite database, and then pushes your local changes.
 This log-based approach is reliable and minimizes merge conflicts.
 -   **Simple Setup**: Just create a private Git repository, clone it somewhere on your machine, and point the `git_repo` config option to it.
 Doodle handles the rest.